How to Take Down a Website

 Use a Redirect Tool

-When adding a farewell page I encourage you to put all of the individual pages of your website into draft mode or delete them.
+When adding a farewell page, I encourage you to put all of the individual pages of your website into draft mode or delete them.
 Then add a redirect tool to your site so that all broken links will lead back to the home page.
-That way all of the links to you online will lead to this single home page message.
-You’ll find great suggestions for redirects on various website builders at the bottom of the post!
+That way, all of the links to you online will lead to this single home page message.
+You’ll find great redirect suggestions for various website builders at the bottom of the post!

 What to Do When You’re Ready to Fully Close Down Your Website